broisnischal/upkeep-dev/features.md

-           Customer
+# Customer

--Login and register (form and google)
+-   Login and register (form and google)
--Customer Profile (update profile)
+-   Customer Profile (update profile)
--Search services
+    -   Search services
--View Services
+    -   View Services
--Cart Services
+        -   Cart Services
--Recieve Order Confirmation mail
+            -   Recieve Order Confirmation mail
--Get Service Delivery from Vendor
+            -   Get Service Delivery from Vendor
--Advance Booking Charge ( Which will be minused in the actual service payment )
+            -   Advance Booking Charge ( Which will be minused in the actual service payment )

 -Inform Admin about Delivery of Services from vendor (Notification) -Pay Delivery Service Charge to the Vendor
 -Chat with vendor
 -Chat with Admin

              Vendor